 Supplier pressure or relationship damage - Bapcor's business model depends on having access to a wide range of automotive parts, in particular parts with established brands that drive customer orders.
 An increase in pricing pressure from suppliers or a damaged relationship with a supplier may increase the prices at which Bapcor procures parts or limit Bapcor's ability to procure parts from that supplier.
-If prices of parts increase, Bapcor's products or a decrease in profitability.
+If prices of parts increase, Bapcor will be required to pass on or absorb the price increases, which may result in a decreased demand for Bapcor's products or a decrease in profitability.
 If Bapcor is no longer able to order parts from a key supplier, Bapcor may lose customer orders and accounts, resulting in lower sales.
 Any decline in demand, sales or profitability may have an adverse effect on Bapcor's business and financial performance.